firebase/extensions/firestore-counter/clients/ios/README.md

 ### Installation

 1. Ensure your Swift app already has Firebase [initialized](https://firebase.google.com/docs/ios/setup).
+2. Ensure you have the [Distributed Counter](https://firebase.google.com/products/extensions/firestore-counter?authuser=0) extension installed in your Firebase project.
-2. Add the `firestore-counter/clients/ios` directory to your project in Xcode.
+3. Add the `firestore-counter/clients/ios` directory to your project in Xcode.
-3. In the "Build Phases" of your project in Xcode, update the "Link Binary With Libraries" to include the `FirestoreCounter` package.
+4. In the "Build Phases" of your project in Xcode, update the "Link Binary With Libraries" to include the `FirestoreCounter` package.
-4. Once built, you should be able to import the `FirestoreCounter` into your project like below:
+5. Once built, you can import the `FirestoreCounter` into your project as in the example below:

 ```swift
 import UIKit